KING IV REPORT ON CORPORATE GOVERNANCE FOR SOUTH AFRICA 2016 (‘KING IV’)

 • appropriate disaster recovery and business continuity plans

-• decentralisation of systems
+• centralisation of systems

 • implementation of access controls and segregation of duties